Now Let's Learn About Chapter 13

 (10) Important Disclaimer: The bankruptcy laws are extensive and complicated.
 Consequently, most good bankruptcy attorneys do nothing but bankruptcy.
 It is a full-time job to keep up on the bankruptcy laws, exemptions laws, and procedures while at the same time serving all the other needs of our clients.
 I mention this because although all of the information mentioned before is true, in many if not most circumstances (1) Results will vary depending on your goals, assets, debts, income and expenses, and (2) Because it was necessary to oversimplify the information and the conclusions in order to make important points.
 The simple truth is that you cannot become an experienced bankruptcy attorney or learn enough to become knowledgeable enough to file your own bankruptcy case by simply reading the material on this or any other website.
 Anyone that would have you believe otherwise is simply lying to you for their personal gain or fooling himself.
 The information on this website is simply meant to introduce you to important concepts about bankruptcy and to let you know the truth: That bankruptcy does NOT work the way you think or the way you have always been told.
 The best advice I can give you is to set up a consultation with the most experienced bankruptcy attorney you can find.
 You can receive a consultation for free most of the time, except perhaps, for people who own and run large or fairly large businesses.
 Our office offers a totally FREE initial consultation.
 So, you can learn about all your rights and all your options bankruptcy and otherwise.
 You can get fast answers to all your questions about debt and how to deal with it.

-NEW $0 MONEY-DOWN BANKRUPTCY: In August, 2011, in the Eastern and Middle District of North Carolina, we instituted a "$0 Money Down" bankruptcy program to try to help people like yourselves get the kind of help that only filing bankruptcy can provide.
+NEW $0 MONEY-DOWN BANKRUPTCY: In August, 2011, in the Eastern, Middle and Western District of North Carolina, we instituted a "$0 Money Down" bankruptcy program to try to help people like yourselves get the kind of help that only filing bankruptcy can provide.
 Under this program, clients are getting filed for "$0 Money Down".
 No upfront fees.
 No upfront costs.
 No gimmicks.
 No games.
 No tricks.
 Hundreds of clients have already benefited from this program.
 May be, you can do.

 (12) How fast can I get relief?
 The answer is the same as for Chapter 7.
 We can’t speak for other attorneys but our answer is this.
 In most cases, we work as fast as you pay us and provide us with the documents and other information necessary to prepare the schedules required in filing your case.
 Your case can be filed in as little as a week and even quicker in an emergency.
 In an emergency if need be to avoid repossession or to stop a foreclosure we can free up staff to get a case filed in less than a day.